samuelmlee/capital-compass-user-service/README.md

 **API Endpoints:**

-Endpoints for managing portfolios and watchlists will be listed at `http://localhost:8085/swagger-ui.html`.
+Endpoints for managing portfolios and watch lists will be listed at `http://localhost:8085/swagger-ui.html`.
 These
 include:

 - `GET /v1/users/watchlists`: Get user watch lists